Special Educational Needs and Disabilities Report - Local Offer

 Where a pupil’s progress meets the above criteria, or is less than expected, the class/subject teacher and the SENCO will assess whether the pupil has SEND, and this assessment will be reviewed termly.
-Using the Assessment system in Warcop CE primary, any child who is identified as a ‘Pre-Learner’, will be put onto an Individual Education Plan.
+Using the Assessment system in Warcop CE primary, any child who is identified as a ‘Working Below’, will be put onto an Individual Education Plan.

 The identification of SEND is also built into the overall approach to monitoring the progress and development of all pupils, as outlined in our Assessment Policy.

 If a parent/carer believes their child may have SEND, they should make the school aware.

 The school will provide extra support to pupils falling behind or making inadequate progress given their age and starting point.